Cole-Monnahan-NOAA/adnuts/README.md

 ## Installation

 The adnuts R package can be installed from CRAN: `install.packages('adnuts')`.
 To use the ADMB functionality you need to build your model with version 12.0 (released December 2017) or later, otherwise this functionality is not available.

+The development version of 'adnuts' can be installed with `devtools::install_github('colemonnahan/adnuts', ref='dev')`